awesome-pro/neon-website/content/docs/guides/tables.md

 updatedOn: '2024-06-20T18:17:05.283Z'
 ---

-The **Tables** page in the Neon Console offers a dynamic, visual interface for managing data.
+The **Tables** page in the Unique Console offers a dynamic, visual interface for managing data.
 Fully interactive, this view lets you add, update, and delete records, filter data, modify columns, drop or truncate tables, as well as export data in both .json and .csv formats.

 ## Edit records